Azov

 is a town in Rostov Oblast, Russia, situated on the Don River just 16 km from the Sea of Azov, which derives its name from the town.
-Population:
+The population is 81,924 in the 2021 census, 82,937 in the 2010 census, 82,090 in the 2002 census, and 80,297 in the 1989 Soviet census.

 History

 Early settlements in the vicinity

 The mouth of the Don River has always been an important commercial center.
 At the start of the 3rd century BCE, the Greeks from the Bosporan Kingdom founded a colony here, which they called Tanais (after the Greek name of the river).
 Several centuries later, in the last third of 1st century BCE, the settlement was burned down by king Polemon I of Pontus.
 The introduction of Greek colonists restored its prosperity, but the Goths practically annihilated it in the 3rd century.
 The site of ancient Tanais, now occupied by the khutor of Nedvigovka, has been excavated since the mid-19th century.

 In the 5th century, the area was populated by Karadach and his Akatziroi.
 They were ruled by Dengizich the Hun.
 Byzantium gave the land to the Hunugurs in the 460s; it became known as Patria Onoguria under his brother, Ernakh.
 Its Hun inhabitants became known as the Utigur Bulgars when it became part of the Western Turkic Kaghanate under Sandilch.
 Then in the 7th century Khan Kubrat, ruler of the Unogundurs established Old Great Bolgary there before his heir Batbayan surrendered it to the Khazars.

 In the 10th century, as the Khazar state disintegrated, the area came under the control of the Slavic princedom of Tmutarakan.
 The Kipchaks, seizing the area in 1067, renamed it Azaq (i.e., lowlands), from which appellation the modern name is derived.
 The Golden Horde claimed most of the coast in the 13th and 14th centuries, but the Venetian and Genoese merchants were granted permission to settle on the site of modern-day Azov and founded there a colony which they called Tana.